raygon-renderer/raygon/README.md

 Latest renders:
 ![Demo 3][latest_demo3]

-Extreme stress-test for object instancing with over **65 Billion** effective triangles, and also using an HDRi with environment importance sampling.
+Extreme stress-test for object instancing with over **80 Billion** effective triangles, and also using an HDRi with environment importance sampling.
 Some of the tree leaves also used alpha-masked materials for greater detail.
 ![Demo 1][latest_demo1]

+Here is a similar scene with 222 instanced lights (each an Icosahedron with 80 triangles) and about 21,891,323 total instances of grasses and trees.
+There are about 17,600 total triangle lights.

+After recent memory optimizations, this scene uses only 4.5GB to render.
+![Demo 4][latest_demo4]

 ![Demo 2][latest_demo2]

+Example showing textured blackbody emission.
+With spectral rendering, we can use real physical equations to model blackbody radiation, rather than some RGB approximation.
+![Demo 5][latest_demo5]

 Signed Distance Field Mandelbulb animation:
 ![SDF Fractal][fractal2]